vihugoos/feedback-widget-mobile/README.md

 <!---- USAGE EXAMPLES ---->
 ## Usage

-With the installation complete, we can start the project
+With the installation complete, we can start the project.

 1. Starting the project
    ```bash